wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/3-exercise-mail-basics.md

 > In most cases, installing the latest version of the following tools is the best option.
 The versions listed here were used when this module was published and last tested.

 - [Node.js](https://nodejs.org/) (*the latest [LTS](https://nodejs.org/about/releases) version*)
-- NPM v6.x or higher (installed with Node.js)
+- npm v6.x or higher (installed with Node.js)
 - [Yeoman](https://yeoman.io/) (v3.x or higher) and [Yeoman generator for Office Add-ins](/office/dev/add-ins/develop/yeoman-generator-overview) (v1.8.x or higher).
 To install these tools globally, run the following command via the command prompt.

   ```console